-Honos Civicus at The Fletcher School of Law and Diplomacy
+Honos Civicus at The Fletcher School

 Honos Civicus, Latin for “Civic Honors,” celebrates and publicly recognizes graduating students who have demonstrated an exceptional commitment to community service and civic engagement during their studies at Fletcher.
 Inductees have the opportunity to celebrate and reflect on their commitment to engagement in communities around the world.
 The award also reflects Fletcher’s goal of educating internationally-minded students who are committed to active citizenship throughout their professional careers.